Three hotel loyalty programme key cards

 Top tier benefits

-• Marriott Titanium: 75% bonus points, suite upgrade subject to availability (with Suite Night Awards), executive lounge, complimentary breakfast (varies by brand), 4pm late check-out
+• Marriott Titanium: 75% bonus points, suite upgrade subject to availability (with Nightly Upgrade Awards, formerly Suite Night Awards), executive lounge, complimentary breakfast (varies by brand), 4pm late check-out

-• Hilton Diamond: 100% bonus points, executive lounge, complimentary suite upgrade subject to availability, complimentary breakfast at most properties, 48-hour room guarantee
+• Hilton Diamond: 100% bonus points, executive lounge, complimentary suite upgrade subject to availability, a daily food and beverage credit in the US or breakfast at most properties abroad, 48-hour room guarantee

 • Hyatt Globalist: 30% bonus points, complimentary club lounge access, complimentary breakfast, complimentary suite upgrade up to 7 nights subject to availability, guaranteed 4pm late check-out, complimentary parking on award stays